maritimezra/GameNight/README.md

   - **Edit/Remove Lobby**: Users can edit lobby details or delete the lobby.

 - **Game Play**
-  - **Game Selection**: On the homepage, users select a game from the options provided.
+  - **Game Selection**: Users select a game from the options provided on the homepage.
 The selected game determines the category and level options available when creating a new lobby.
-  - **Lobby Creation**: The user creates a lobby defining the theme of the game in order to determine the qustions to be generated for the game.
+  - **Lobby Creation**: The user creates a lobby defining the theme of the game to determine the questions to be generated for the game.
   - **Player Lineup**: The creator adds players to the lobby and a random player lineup is generated to define the order in which players will take turns.
   - **Game Questions**: Players take turns and are prompted with questions or tasks from a large pool based on the game chosen.
   - **End Game**: The creator of the game has the option to end the game at any time.